-We are closely following guidance from state and local officials and health authorities, as we take extreme care to maintain our safe, healthy school environment.
+We are closely following guidance from state and local officials and health authorities as we strive to maintain our safe, healthy school environment.
 Our team continues to be vigilant about consistently implementing our standard rigorous health and safety procedures.
 Protocols are subject to change as state regulations, federal guidance, and local pandemic conditions evolve.
 Please check with your local school to confirm whether elevated safeguards such as protective masks, limited building access and temperature checks are required.

 One of our primary goals is ensuring a safe, secure school environment, while providing peace of mind to our families.
 That’s why the entire school is monitored comprehensively, with a system of cameras and door alarms.
 In the lobby, a multi-room display shares a closed-circuit feed with staff and families to see what’s going on around the school, indoors and out.